University Recreation Jobs

 • Facilitator Training (WSU or other equivalent) - Contact arturo.gavilanes@wsu.edu for more information on facilitator trainings

-• Leave No Trace Trainer Certification
+• Leave No Trace Level 1 Certification

 • Knowledge, experience, and ability to troubleshoot outdoor equipment